 “This turned out exactly as described.
 Flavorful and moist.
 Had it with French green beans and a green salad!
 Looking forward to leftovers tomorrow.” – Carole

-Easy Crockpot Chicken Recipe
+Easy Crockpot Chicken Breast

 Recipe Card